g0tmk/dotfiles-linux/README.md

     EndSection
     ```

+    - Reboot and check if it worked.
+If not, try the following:
+    - Run `xinput --list` to see all input devices.
+On the xps9550 I saw two touchpads,
+      "DLL06E4:01 06CB:7A13 Touchpad" and "SynPS/2 Synaptics TouchPad".
+I just ignored
+      the synaptics one.
+    - Run `xinput --list-props "<device name>"`, you should see many lines starting
+      with "libinput".
+If they start with "Synaptics" instead, run this to switch to
+      libinput:

+    ```bash
+    sudo mkdir /etc/X11/xorg.conf.d
+    # force libinput instead of synaptics by copying the default config to /etc
+    # not sure why this is needed, but on the xps9550 it used synaptics occasionally
+    sudo cp /usr/share/X11/xorg.conf.d/40-libinput.conf /etc/X11/xorg.conf.d/40-libinput.conf
+    ```

+    - Reboot and check if scroll direction is fixed.
+If not, try method #2:

+    ```
+    open `/usr/share/X11/xorg.conf.d/50-vmmouse.conf`
+    add `Option "ButtonMapping" "1 2 3 5 4 6 7 8"` between `Section` and `EndSection`
+    ```

 0. Setup brightness control (not needed on x220).
 Add to /etc/sudoers with `sudo visudo`:

     - First try brightness controls (Fn+F11 on xps9550).
 If it works, skip this section.